qewer33/quetite/REFERENCE.md

 | Power          | **           | a**b      |

 The Num type supports every kind of arithmetic operation while Str supports only addition (string concatenation).
 Other types don't support any arithmetic operations.
-The Num type supports every kind of arithmetic operation while Str supports only addition (string concatenation).
-Other types don't support any arithmetic operations.

 #### Boolean

-Boolean expressions in quetite are very similar with other mainstream scripting languages.
-All of the classic boolean operators are included, along with some less common ones like the nullish coalescing (`a ?? b`) operator.
 Boolean expressions in quetite are very similar with other mainstream scripting languages.
 All of the classic boolean operators are included, along with some less common ones like the nullish coalescing (`a ?? b`) operator.

 | **Expression**     | **Operator** | **Usage** |